madetech/handbook/guides/hiring/remote_test/language_agnostic_marking_guide.md

  - [2] Each item in the timeline contains a message
  - [2] Each item in the timeline contains the time of submission
  - [2] Each item in the timeline contains a way to delete the post
+ - [3] Delete functionality is not triggered by a GET request
  - [3] Message can contain newlines, new lines are rendered
  - [3] Time is displayed in format of "20 minutes ago", "5 days ago"
  - [3] Clicking delete button results in item being deleted
  - [3] Clicking delete button results in message being displayed
- - [3] Git was used to version control
+ - [3] Code is version controlled
  - [2] Feature test: successful submission are passing
  - [2] Feature test: unsuccessful submission are passing
  - [2] Feature test: message display are passing
  - [2] Feature test: message deletion are passing
  - [3] Unit test: both validation rules are tested and passing
- - [1] A nicely readable assertion library is used
+ - [2] A nicely readable assertion library is used
  - [3] README contains instructions for running application
  - [3] README contains instructions for running tests
+ - [3] A linter is set up and passing for all languages used in the project
+ - [3] There are browser based tests using selenium or similar, all tests pass